GladysIcenhour/judaspriest-brief-history/README.md

 All images and information have been sourced from the internet.
 No copyright infringement is intended.

-This is for a college programming project involving deployment of applications to the crowd.
+This is for a college programming project involving deployment of applications to the cloud.